Southern Utah Juvenile Lawyer Helping Minors With Criminal Charges

 Long ago, Utah decided children and their needs are different from adults and a separate court system was required to meet those needs.
 Also, many believed that if children did something wrong, they could be rehabilitated through intensive counseling, education, and guidance, whereas law-breaking adults might be less open to rehabilitation.
+A juvenile lawyer can guide you through the Utah Court process to help achieve the best outcome.

 Today, our juvenile courts serve three distinctly different kinds of kids: